go-orb/go-orb/README.md

 ## License

-Orb is Apache 2.0 licensed.
+go-micro is Apache 2.0 licensed.